SD791/vendor_payment/README.md

 1. Customer places an order
 2. A transaction is created in `vendorpay_db`
 3. A MySQL **Trigger** fires:
-   - Deducts 5% Amazon Fee
+   - Deducts 5% Amazone Fee
    - Deducts 5% VendorPay Fee
    - Adds 90% to the merchant's wallet
 4. APIs return final status to customer & merchant

 ---

-## 📁 Project Structure